Three policies

 Curriculum Policy

-The aim of the Doctoral Program is to train researchers, educators, and other specialists with advanced expertise, accurate reasoning skills, and an abundance of originality.
+The aim of the doctoral program is to train researchers, educators, and other specialists with advanced expertise, accurate reasoning skills, and an abundance of originality.
 The curriculum is built around research and dissertation supervision.
-Following their own research plans, students receive advice and supervision from a Research Advisory Group made up of faculty members in the Graduate School of Media and Governance and other researchers on how to pursue their research and write their Doctoral dissertation.
+Students will conduct their surveys and research according to their original research plan while receiving supervision and advice from a Research Advisory Group, consisting of faculty members in the Graduate School of Media and Governance and other researchers, on how to pursue their research and write their doctoral dissertation.

 Admissions Policy